TechInfoBI

 BEGIN

-RAISERROR (‘Product failed to update because another transaction updated the row since your
+RAISERROR (‘Product failed to update because another transaction updated the

 last read.’, 16,1)